 The venues for the ice sports will be clustered in the Gangneung Olympic Park.
 The Gangneung Curling Centre was the only pre-existing venue, having previously hosted many international events, including the 2005 ISU Four Continents Figure Skating Championships, the 2008 ISU World Short Track Speed Skating Championships and the 2009 WCF Women’s World Curling Championships.

 Two new ice hockey venues, the Gangneung Hockey Centre and the Kwandong Hockey Centre, were newly constructed, along with the Gangneung Oval for long track speed skating and the Gangneung Ice Arena for both figure skating and short track speed skating.

-Just outside the Alpensia Sports Park, the alpine skiing speed events (downhill, super-G) will be held at the newly constructed Jeongseon Alpine Centre while the freestyle skiing and snowboard events will take place at the existing Bokwang Snow Park.
+Just outside the Alpensia Olympic Park, the alpine skiing speed events (downhill, super-G) will be held at the newly constructed Jeongseon Alpine Centre while the freestyle skiing and snowboard events will take place at the existing Phoenix Snow Park.